sousapedro/Newtonsoft.Json-for-Unity/.github/ISSUE_TEMPLATE/feature_request.md

 How do you think this could be solved?
 -->

-## Possible alternatives
+## Inspiration sources

 <!--
-Describe alternatives you've considered, such as workarounds.
+Describe alternatives you've considered, such as other projects solving the same or a similar issue.
 -->

 ## Media